MatterHackers/MatterControl-Help/docs/library/index.md

 ## The MatterControl Library

-The MatterControl Library is the place where you can find all content on the could and your local computer.
-Library folders include:
+Within the Library folder you will find a wide range of printable content, things like:
 - Design Apps
-- Local Libary
+- Local Library
-- Your computers Download folder
+- The Downloads folder
-- Cloud Library
+- Your Cloud Library
 - Calibration Parts
-- Parts for you printer
-- More...
+- and more...

 ## Extending the Downloads folder